-Power A Error (Bit 117): System power problems.
+Main Power Error (Bit 117): System power problems.
 The user should check that the power supply is in good condition.

 Those bits selected by the user in Setup - Devices - Veronte - Safety Bits.

-If any of the above bits is true, the System Error (Bit 7) will be set to true.
+If any of the above bits is false, the System Error (Bit 7) will be set to false.
 PDI mode allows the user to operate even if there are any of the previous errors.

 It is recommended to use normal mode when the configuration is finished, while PDI mode is useful during the development process.